telerik/blazor-docs/components/treelist/selection/single.md

 ## Checkbox Selection

-In Single SelectionMode, selection is applied with a click on a row, or by clicking a checkbox if the `TreeListCheckboxColumn` is present in the `TreeListColumns` collection of the treelist.
+In Single SelectionMode, selection is applied with a click on a row, or by [clicking a checkbox if the `TreeListCheckboxColumn` is present]({%slug treelist-columns-checkbox%}).

 Only one row can be selected at a time, even with checkboxes enabled, so the last one that is clicked will be selected.

-You can force selection to happen only through the checkboxes by setting the `CheckBoxOnlySelection` parameter of the `TreeListCheckboxColumn` to `true`.

 If you add a checkbox column, you should set its `SelectAll` parameter to `false` to disable the header checkbox that will select all rows.